Making a Headphone Dummy Load

 headphone dummy pic, outside

-So you've got a headphone amp, and you want to run some tests on it.
-It's often best to have the amp running under load while you do the tests, but you might not want to use real headphones.
+So you’ve got a headphone amp, and you want to run some tests on it.
+It’s often best to have the amp running under load while you do the tests, but you might not want to use real headphones.
 Perhaps you need to test at higher voltages than your headphones will tolerate.
-Perhaps you don't want to listen to test tones.
-Or perhaps you want to be able to collaborate on tests with others who don't have the same headphones as you.
+Perhaps the device being tested doesn’t work entirely reliably yet, and so sometimes oscillates or puts big DC offsets out, neither of which is healthy for real headphones.
+Perhaps you want to be able to collaborate on tests with others who don’t have the same headphones as you.
+Or perhaps you just don’t want to listen to test tones.

-If you build it as shown in the pictures, it'll run you about $35.
-You can cut it down to about $20 if you don't want to be able to switch between two different load values.
+If you build it as shown in the pictures, it’ll run you about $35.
+You can cut it down to about $20 if you don’t want to be able to switch between two different load values.
+There are some ideas for improvement throughout the article; even if you try all of them, you should still be able to keep the total parts cost under $100.

 Parts